Daniel Webster Wildlife Sanctuary: Sanctuary history

 In 1974, the Town of Marshfield began to consider the purchase of the Dwyer Farm.
 That year, the town's advisory board referred the possible acquisition to a study committee, as the conservation commission, cemeteries and greens, and future school sites committees all had their eyes on the more than 350 acre parcel.

 There was no doubt that Mr. Dwyer was ready to sell.
 As a young man, Edward Dwyer, a resident of Weymouth, Massachusetts, had excelled at early farming attempts, purchasing a pig for $3 at 12 years old in 1914.
 He soon graduated to cows, and as a sophomore in high school ran his own milk deliveries before and after school, outputting 13 quarts a day.
-By the time he earned his high school diploma he boasted a small herd, five of his own milking cows.
+By the time he earned his high school diploma he boasted a small herd of five of his own milking cows.
 He began purchasing land in Marshfield in 1931, adding parcels in 1938 and 1970.
 Although solely a dairy farm in its early years, Dwyer's land also supported about 25 horses and more than 600 pigs.
 At the farm's height, Dwyer and his farmhands turned out 4,000 quarts of milk a day and 30,000 bales of hay per year.

 With three sons uninterested in carrying on the family tradition on the farm, Dwyer was looking for a buyer.
-“I’ve sat down with the Conservation Commission’s appraiser,” Dwyer told the town of Marshfield through the March 22, 1979 edition of the Marshfield Mariner, “and we each thought the other was crazy.
-As long as I get expenses out of it, I’ll keep operating it.
-It’s on the market, but I’m not pushing it.”
+"I've sat down with the Conservation Commission's appraiser," Dwyer told the town of Marshfield through the March 22, 1979 edition of the Marshfield Mariner, "and we each thought the other was crazy.
+As long as I get expenses out of it, I'll keep operating it.
+It's on the market, but I'm not pushing it."

-One woman in town, Dorothea Reeves, had already begun a one-woman campaign to raise the money – Dwyer was asking for $500,000, or $1250 per acre - to purchase the farm for the town, hoping one end result would be shared farmland for Marshfielders to grow their own crops.
+One woman in town, Dorothea Reeves, had already begun a one-woman campaign to raise the money – Dwyer was asking for $500,000, or $1250 per acre – to purchase the farm for the town, hoping one end result would be shared farmland for Marshfielders to grow their own crops.
 By September 1980 a growing army of conservation-minded citizens calling themselves the Committee to Preserve the Dwyer Farm for the People of Marshfield, joined her.
 About 70 people showed up to the committee's first public rally on September 28 at the parish house of the First Congregational Church.